 - Applying for a Resource Consent

-- Consultation for Resource Consent Applicants
+- Consultation with Resource Consent Applicants

 - A Guide to Preparing a Basic Assessment of Environmental Effects